 Set up domain and user

-Change "system" user password
+Set "system" user password

 "system" is a built-in administrative account for EmailArchitect Email Server which has full permission to manage all settings in the server such as service, domain, user account and etc...
-This acount doesn't have a real mailbox, that means this account can't send/ receive email.
+This acount doesn't have a real mailbox, that means this account cannot send/ receive email.
 Before you can modify any setting, you are required to set the password of "system" account.
-You can set the password from "All Programs"->"EmailArchitect Server"->"Enterprise Manager->System Password".
+You can set the password from "All Programs" -> "EmailArchitect Server" -> "Enterprise Manager -> System Password".

 Logon Web Access

-After the password is set, you can logon Web Access of EmailArchitect Server to add domain and user account from "EnterpriseManager->Web Access".
+After the password is set, you can logon Web Access of EmailArchitect Server to add domain and user account from "EnterpriseManager -> Web Access".
 You can also click here to logon Web Access, the UserId is "system".

 Remote Web Access